lashifrin/ejabberd-modules/ejabberd_xmlrpc/trunk/README.txt

     Timeout of the connections, expressed in milliseconds.
     Default: 5000

-    {access, AccessRule}
+    {access_commands, [ {Access, CommandNames, Arguments} ]}
+    where Access = atom()
+          CommandNames = all | [CommandName]
+          CommandName = atom()
+          Arguments = [{ArgumentName, ArgumentValue}]
+          ArgumentName = atom()
+          ArgumentValue = any()
-    This option defines access to the port.
+    This option allows to define a list of access restrictions.
-    If this value is different than 'all', then the first argument of each XML-RPC call must be a struct with a user, server and password of an account in ejabberd that has privileges in AccessRule.
+    If this option is present, then XML-RPC calls must include as first argument a struct with a user, server and password of an account in ejabberd that has privileges in Access.
-    If this value is 'all', then such struct must not be provided.
+    If the option is not present, such struct must not be provided.
-    Default: all
+    The default calue is to not define any restriction: [] When one or several access restrictions are defined and the XML-RPC call provides authentication for an account, each restriction is verified until one matches completely: the account matches the Access rule,
+    the command name is listed in CommandNames, and the provided arguments do not contradict Arguments.

+Example configuration: XML-RPC calls can execute any command, with any argument, and no authentication information must be provided:
+{listen, [
+  {4560, ejabberd_xmlrpc, [{maxsessions, 10}, {timeout, 5000}]},
+  ...
+ ]}.

+In this case authentication information must be provided, but it is enough that the account exists and the password is valid to execute any command:
+{listen, [
+  {4560, ejabberd_xmlrpc, [{maxsessions, 10}, {timeout, 5000},
+                           {access_commands, [{all, all, []}]}]},
+  ...
+ ]}.

-In this example configuration, only the Jabber account xmlrpc-robot@jabber.example.org can use the XML-RPC service:
+In this example the local Jabber account xmlrpc-robot@jabber.example.org can execute any command with no argument restriction:
 {acl, xmlrpcbot, {user, "xmlrpc-robot", "jabber.example.org"}}.
 {access, xmlrpcaccess, [{allow, xmlrpcbot}]}.
 {listen, [
-    {4560, ejabberd_xmlrpc, [{maxsessions, 10}, {timeout, 5000}, {access, xmlrpcaccess}]},
+  {4560, ejabberd_xmlrpc, [{maxsessions, 10}, {timeout, 5000},
+                           {access_commands, [{xmlrpcaccess, all, []}]}]},
   ...
  ]}.

-In this example the listener will only listen in the IPv4 address 123.4.5.67:
+Finally, in this complex example the listener only listens in port 4560 of IP address 127.0.0.1, and several access restrictions are defined (the corresponding ACL and ACCESS are not shown):
 {listen, [
-    {{4560, "123.4.5.67"}, ejabberd_xmlrpc, [{maxsessions, 10}, {timeout, 5000}, {access, xmlrpcaccess}]},
+  {{4560, "127.0.0.1"}, ejabberd_xmlrpc, [
+    {access_commands, [
+      %% This bot can execute any command:
+      {xmlrpc_bot, all, []},
+      %% This bot can execute any command,
+      %% but if a 'host' argument is provided, it must be "example.org":
+      {xmlrpc_bot_all_example, all, [{host, "example.org"}]},
+      %% This bot can only execute the command 'dump'.
+No argument restriction:
+      {xmlrpc_bot_backups, [dump], []}
+      %% This bot can only execute the command 'register',
+      %% and if argument 'host' is provided, it must be "example.org":
+      {xmlrpc_bot_reg_example, [register], [{host, "example.org"}]},
+      %% This bot can execute the commands 'register' and 'unregister',
+      %% if argument host is provided, it must be "test.org":
+      {xmlrpc_bot_reg_test, [register, unregister], [{host, "test.org"}]}
+    ]}
+  ]},
   ...
  ]}.

 	USAGE